jump-dev/MathOptInterface.jl/docs/src/tutorials/manipulating_expressions.md

 ## Canonicalizing functions

-In more advanced use cases, you might need to ensure that a function is "canonical".
+In more advanced use cases, you might need to ensure that a function is "canonical."
 Functions are stored as an array of terms, but there is no check that these terms are redundant: a [`ScalarAffineFunction`](@ref) object might have two terms with the same variable, like `x + x + 1`.
 These terms could be merged without changing the semantics of the function: `2x + 1`.